nosqlbench/slabtastic-rs/docs/reference/pages-page.md

 ## Ordering

-Entries are sorted by `start_ordinal` to enable O(log2 n) binary-search lookup of any ordinal to its containing data page.
+Entries are sorted by `start_ordinal` to enable fast lookup of any ordinal to its containing data page.
+The reader uses interpolation search (O(1) expected for uniform distributions) with a binary-search fallback.

 The data pages themselves are **not** required to appear in monotonic file-offset order.
 After append operations, newer pages may reference